12 Symptoms Of ADHD In Adults

 ADHD Treatment

+Diagnosis and treatment of ADHD can differ.
 The first-line treatment for ADHD is often medication, which in many cases is accompanied by therapy and lifestyle changes meant to manage common symptoms of ADHD in adulthood.
 Treatment can address chemical deficiencies in the brain, provide resources for organization and productivity, and help the individual work through emotions that may arise out of ADHD.
+Treatment can depend on the expression of ADHD; the treatment for someone with predominantly inattentive presentation will likely be different than that for someone who displays more symptoms of hyperactivity/impulsivity.
+Treatment will also depend on one’s developmental level (child, adolescent, adult, etc.).

 Medications

-Stimulant medications, such as methylphenidate or amphetamines, are often the first recommended treatment for ADHD.
-Alternatively, a doctor might suggest a non-stimulant medication like atomoxetine.
+Stimulant medications, such as methylphenidate or amphetamines, are often the first recommended approach to treat ADHD.
+Alternatively, a healthcare provider might suggest a non-stimulant medication like atomoxetine.

 Working with a coach or counselor can help you build practical skills, including planning, goal setting, time management, and organizing.
 Because they’re experienced in helping people with ADHD, coaches are often familiar with proven techniques that are specifically designed to help adults be more productive and organized.